-The UC Davis Graduate Group in Geography (GGG) has about 70 graduate students almost 80 faculty members, drawn from 24 departments.
+The UC Davis Graduate Group in Geography (GGG) has about 70 graduate students and more than 60 faculty members, drawn from 24 departments.
 In terms of the number and diversity of affiliated faculty, we are the nation's largest geography graduate program, and the group supports a wide range of geographic scholarship.
 See our website for more details: http://geography.ucdavis.edu

 The Graduate Group's office is in 129 Hunt Hall.
 The Graduate Program Coordinator is Carrie Armstrong-Ruport.
 Her office hours are posted on the door of 129 Hunt Hall.
 Paperwork also may be left in the Program Coordinator's mailbox in Room 131 Hunt Hall during normal business hours.
-Please note that email is the preferred method at this time due to the COVID-19 pandemic.

-UC Davis Geography is a unique program because it offers graduate degrees not through a department but through an inter-departmental graduate group made up of a network of almost 80 scholars, in 24 departments across campus, who use geographical perspectives and methods in their research and teaching.
+UC Davis Geography is a unique program because it offers graduate degrees not through a department but through an inter-departmental graduate group made up of a network of more than 60 scholars, in 24 departments across campus, who use geographical perspectives and methods in their research and teaching.
 The program provides the opportunity for a very rich, flexible, and dynamic educational experience.
 Students develop a strong foundation in geography through required core courses in the program but have flexibility in designing an educational program that meets their own interests and goals.